imanm93/tech-challenge-time/README.md

 yarn start
 ```

-After both the API and Client are running, you can access the project at http://localhost:3000
+After both the API and Client are running, you can access the project at http://localhost:3000 on your browser.

 ## Information